 // causes an error as omit is assigned to mw_1.g2

 b) AnyValue: when referencing an alternative of a union template field to which AnyValue is assigned, at the right hand side of an assignment, AnyValue shall be returned.
 When referencing an alternative of a union template field to which AnyValue is assigned, at the left hand side of an assignment, the referenced alternative becomes the chosen one.
-If the referenced alternative is not the last item in the reference, rules of 15.6 valid for AnyValue shall apply for further expansion.
+If the referenced alternative is not the last item in the reference, all rules in Clause 15.6 valid for AnyValue shall apply recursively for further expansion.
 After this expansion the value or matching mechanism at the right hand side of the assignment shall be assigned to the referenced subfield.

 EXAMPLE 2: